 The Auditing page in the EAC has several reports that provide information about various types of compliance and administrative configuration changes.
 The following reports provide information about configuration changes in your organization:

 Administrator role group report: This report enables you to search for changes to management role groups that you specify within a specified timeframe.
 The results that are returned include the role groups that have been changed, who changed them and when, and what changes were made.
 A maximum of 3,000 entries can be returned.
 If your search might return more than 3,000 entries, use the Administrator audit log report or the Search-AdminAuditLog cmdlet.

 Admin audit log report: This report enables you to view entries in the admin audit log recorded within a specified time frame.
 You can also export admin audit log entries to a XML file and then send the file via email to a recipient you specify.
 For more information about the contents of the XML file, see Administrator audit log structure.

-For information about how to use these reports, see Search the Administrator Audit Log.
+For information about how to use these reports, see Search the role group changes or administrator audit logs.

 When you run the Search-AdminAuditLog cmdlet, all the audit log entries that match your search criteria are returned.
 You can specify the following search criteria: